Skip to main content

 The KitchenAid Pro 600 is a 6-quart, bowl-lift mixer that has large capacity and is beautiful to display.

-Best 6-Quart Mixer
+Best 6-Quart Stand Mixer

 KitchenAid Professional 600 Series 6-Quart

 Out of the box, the Pro 600 is beautiful.
-There's a nice, solid handle for locking the bowl into place and an easy to use splatter shield.
+There's a nice, solid handle for locking the bowl into place and an easy-to-use splatter shield.
 Plus, it comes with all the well-made attachments we expect from the leading stand mixer manufacturer and a more powerful motor than the Artisan.

 Pros

-• The most powerful motor
+• Powerful motor

-• Best for heavy-duty kneading
+• Good for heavy-duty kneading

 Cons